sozidatel79/ReactTemplate/README.md

 React JS Weather Application
 -------------------

-In order to install App
+In order to install Application
 --------------------------------------
 1. be sure node.js is installed
 2. go to the project root folder